EyasuTeshome/shifttracker/becoming-a-remote-professional/becoming-a-remote-professional-part-2.md

 Use this [Google Doc Template](https://docs.google.com/document/d/14pYLYX70tmL05reD58LKtr3QS8vUVV3DPYO6uCY8p3Y/edit?usp=sharing) to complete the exercise.

-*Use the template document to submit your learnings on setting up a professional work enmvironment as a remote work skill.
+*Use the template document to submit your learnings on setting up a professional work environment as a remote work skill.
 To use this template, make a copy of this document by selecting “File” then “Make a copy”.
 In your copy, replace all the italicized text with your information.
 When you submit this, you should have **removed** all of the italicized instructions.
 Then Use the “Share” button in the top right corner, and copy the link from “Get Link” after editing to allow commenting. ([See this Loom video for how to do this.](https://www.loom.com/share/603c5e8790304d8c98b2d8703260b479))*

 ### Submit your exercise